 The YOURR project has two main parts:

-- To conduct research with young people to understand their research priorities i.e. what research do young people think is most important in rhematology?
+- To conduct research with young people to understand their research priorities i.e. what research do young people think is most important in rheumatology?

 - To set up a Young Person’s Advisory Group to get young people with rheumatic conditions involved in rheumatology research.

-In 2015- July 2016 BANNAR worked with the Public Programmes Team (a not-for-profit organisation based in Manchester) to conduct 16 focus groups across the UK (England, Scotland, Wales and Northern Ireland) with young people aged 10-24 with rheumatic conditions.
+In 2015- July 2016 BANNAR worked with the Public Programmes Team, now Vocal (a not-for-profit organisation based in Manchester) to conduct 16 focus groups across the UK (England, Scotland, Wales and Northern Ireland) with young people aged 10-24 with rheumatic conditions.
 These focus groups were the first part of the YOURR project looking at research priorities.

 The results of this research have now been published and are available here:

-In July 2016 BANNAR and the Public Programmes Team started setting up the Young Person’s Advisory Group, and this website is the Group’s official website.
+In July 2016 BANNAR and Vocal started the Young Person’s Advisory Group, and this website is the Group’s official website.
 The group’s first meeting was held on 15th October 2016 in Manchester.
 Since this meeting the Group members have voted to name the group ‘Your Rheum’.